Serapeum of Alexandria

-The Serapeum of Alexandria was an ancient Greek temple built by Ptolemy III Euergetes (reigned 246-222 BC) and dedicated to the Greco-Egyptian syncretic god Serapis, made the protector of Alexandria, Egypt.
-The site has been heavily plundered (see below).
+The Serapeum of Alexandria was an ancient Greek temple built by Ptolemy III Euergetes and dedicated to the Greco-Egyptian syncretic god Serapis, who was believed to be the protector of Alexandria, Egypt.
+It was built during the 3rd century BCE, primarily between 246 and 222 BCE.
+It housed the daughter library of Alexandria.
+The Serapeum was closed in 392 CE.
+Subsequently, the Monastery of Metanoia was established by Christians, and a church was built for St. John the Baptist, known as Angelium or Evangelium.
+However, the church fell to ruins around 600 AD, restored by Pope Isaac of Alexandria and finally destroyed in the 10th century.
+In the 20th century, a Muslim cemetery, Bāb Sidra, was located at the site.

 History

+The Serapeum was built during the 3rd century BCE, primarily constructed between 246 and 222 BCE under the reign of the Greek pharaoh Ptolemy III Euergete.
+It was dedicated to the Greco-Egyptian syncretic god Serapis, who was believed to be the protector of Alexandria, Egypt.

 Located on a rocky plateau, it would have overlooked surrounding land, sea to the north and Lake Mareotis to the south.
 By all detailed accounts, the Serapeum was the largest and most magnificent of all temples in the Greek quarter of Alexandria.
 Besides the image of the god, the temple precinct housed an offshoot collection of the Library of Alexandria which 1st century BCE geographer Strabo said stood in the west of the city.